gregfriedland/AuroraLEDwall/README.md

 * SerialPacketWriter (utility class for creating packets to send to the microcontroller)

-Following are the visualizations that have been checked in.
+The following visualizations have been checked in.
 These inherit from the base Drawer class so they have access to the different parameters controlled by the iPad including the color palette to use, animation speed, color cycling speed (how fast to cycle through the color palette), custom settings for each animation, brightness, and various audio settings to make them beat sensitive:
 * AlienBlob: uses Perlin noise to create smooth blobs of color that bounce around; different settings (controllable from the iPad) allow zooming in and out to change the size of the blobs as well as increasing the harmonics of the Perlin noise to alter the complexity of the blobs.
 * BouncingBalls2D: a customizable number of balls of different sizes bouncing around a box in 2-dimensions including gravity and using physics to calculate fully elastic collisions.
 * Paint: use your finger(s) to paint color-changing pictures on the wall from the iPad or just create ribbons of color that slowly (or quickly) disappear